 Way more bitter than insightful.

 You’ve always been good at double standards and bad form.

 About the logo

 Che Guevara was indeed a terrorist.
 In his own words: “To send men to the firing squad, judicial proof is unnecessary.”
 And that’s what he did in 1959, when he oversaw the execution of hundreds of Fidel Castro’s opponents at La Cabana, an 18th-century fortress he converted into an overcrowded military prison.

 So why this logo?
 Because Che is still a polarizing figure 50 years after his death.
-Because College kids still worship him.
-(Here’s Syracuse University’s student newspaper begging its readers to stop doing that.)
+Because college kids still worship him.
+(Here’s the Syracuse student newspaper begging its readers to stop doing that.)
 And because this site is called journoterrorist, so I chose a terrorist.
 Simple as that.
 If anyone thinks this means I endorse terrorism or Che, I don’t know what to tell you.

 Why journoterrorist?
-Because whenever I’ve questioned journalism practices or schools, I’ve been called a “journalism terrorist” or “journalism bully” – which is amusing, since nothing I’ve ever written here is remotely harmful.
+Because whenever I’ve questioned journalism practices or schools, I’ve been called a “journalism terrorist” or “journalism bully” – which is amusing, since nothing I’ve ever written here is remotely harmful, and I don’t have the status or authority (or desire) to hurt anyone.
 And because “journobully” sounds kind of dumb.